More about: 11 Reina Sofia Museum Best Artworks

 3. Snail, Woman, Flower, Star, by Joan Miró

-Joan Miró was one of the most influential Spanish artists of the 20th century, as well as one of the most versatile, since in addition to being a painter, he was also a sculptor, engraver and ceramist.
+Joan Miró was one of the most influential Spanish artists of the 20th century, as well as one of the most versatile, since in addition to being a painter, he was also a sculptor, engraver, and ceramist.
+Although the artist himself experimented with various artistic movements such as Cubism and Fauvism, he has always been considered primarily a Surrealist artist.

-The Reina Sofia Museum houses one of his most important surrealist pictorial works, known as Snail, Woman, Flower, Star.
-This painting belongs to a group that Miró himself called wild paintings and that arose as a result of the fear of the rise of fascism and the pre-war period in Spain in 1934, the year in which this painting was painted.
+The Reina Sofía Museum houses one of his most important surrealist paintings, known as Snail, Woman, Flower, Star.
+This painting belongs to a series that Miró himself called wild paintings, which emerged as a result of the fear of the rise of fascism and the pre-war period in Spain in 1934, the year in which this painting was created.

-This feeling is represented by surrealist figures that give name to the work and dark colors.
-This is perhaps the most famous painting of the author of all those exhibited at the Reina Sofia.
+He represents this feeling through surrealist figures that give the work its name and dark colors.
+This is perhaps the artist's most famous painting of all those on display at the Reina Sofía.

 - Author: Joan Miró.